netheril96/StaticJSON/README.md

 * `AUTOJSONCXX_HAS_VARIADIC_TEMPLATE`: enable the use of variadic templates. required if `std::tuple<>` is used.
 * `AUTOJSONCXX_HAS_EXPLICIT_OPERATOR`: enable the use of `explicit operator bool()`.
 Otherwise no conversion to bool operator is defined.

 The 64-bit integer type `long long` and `unsigned long long` is always required.
-Though not in C++03 standard, most compilers support it nontheless.
+Though not in C++03 standard, most compilers support it nonetheless.

 ## Encoding